A Quarter of the Public ‘Don’t Know What Cerebral Palsy Is’

 The survey also found that only 29% of respondents say they think £1 million or more is needed in compensation to adequately care for a child with cerebral palsy for the rest of their lives.
 The other 71% assume less compensation is required, including almost one-quarter (24%) selecting £500,000 to £1 million, and 3% choosing the lowest option; £1,000 to £10,000.
 Knowledge of the true extent of the care costs required to support children and adults with cerebral palsy is limited.

 Eddie Jones added: “The majority of people not only don’t know how many children are born with cerebral palsy in the UK, they also believe prevalence of the condition is much lower than it actually is.
-As a law firm, JMW has helped many children and families affected by cerebral palsy to claim compensation that can run into the millions of pounds for a single case when the condition is caused by negligence at birth or in the newborn period.
+As a law firm, JMW has helped many children and families to claim compensation that can run into the millions of pounds for a single case when the condition is caused by negligence at birth or in the newborn period.
 Every penny is essential for assisting that individual and their families, and it is alarming to see that so few people understand how much is needed.